From a glance:

 My experience with Mira

-I also did not find that my Mira results were as insightful as kegg regarding my fertile window.
+I also did not find that my Mira results were insightful when it comes to knowing my most fertile days.
 For example, even though I could see my estrogen rising, I did not know when my LH would surge relative to this, making the fertile window prediction feel like a guess at best.
 With kegg, I am very familiar with my “drop” in kegg readings that typically lasts 4 to 5 days.
 When I see my descending values, I can confidently assume I am in my fertile window.
-Of course, the added predicted fertile window provided by kegg gives me added confidence.
+Of course, the added fertile window prediction provided by kegg gives me added confidence of my timing.

 While both kegg and Mira provide graphs of results, I found the kegg app colors and trend line easier on my eyes.
-The y-axis on the Mira graphs is hard to read and the results are plotted with a thin line. kegg on the other hand uses the readings in small circles with a dark, very evident trendline that is easy to spot.
+The y-axis on the Mira graphs is hard to read and the results are plotted with a thin line.
+Especially when tracking multiple hormones, these thin, light lines are difficult to discern. kegg on the other hand uses the readings in small circles with a dark, very evident trendline that is easy to spot.

 My assumption was progesterone wands would be optional and used after an LH surge was detected, as testing for the progesterone metabolites before or during your fertile window will not aid in the prediction of ovulation tracking.
 This is not the case.
 Ever since Mira updated their app in September, 2021 the Confirm wands have been pushed every cycle day.
 Upon first opening the app I was asked to test with a Confirm Wand or instructed to purchase them.
 While the use of the Confirm Wands is still optional (at this time), many users will likely assume they’re missing out on necessary data and feel they are not doing all that they can to accurately track their fertility.